RichieBzzzt/impish/README.md

 # impish

 Need to write some functions that interract with Azure DevOps API.
-Main goal is to search all variables in builds, releases and variable groups that match a value, including those that are sensitive and output the name.
+Main goal is to search all variables in builds, releases and variable groups that match a value.

 envvars that need setting